cotzanium/cotzanium.github.io/README.md

 # Personal Portifolio

-My personal portifolio
+My personal portifolio.
 This portifolio uses a modified version of the [Halve Theme](http://taylantatli.github.io/Halve) by [Taylan Tatlı](https://github.com/TaylanTatli).

 Visit [http://cotzanium.github.io/](http://cotzanium.github.io/) to see a live version of the portifolio hosted on GitHub-Pages.